 There is no right or wrong outfit to wear during recruitment.
 You should wear what makes you feel confident, comfortable, and the most like you!
 However, as each round progresses, our outfit recommendations become more formal.
-We've included suggestions for what to wear on each day of recruitment in the schedule above.
+We've included suggestions for what to wear in the 2020 Panhellenic Recruitment Guide for potential new members!

 Do I need a letter of recommendation?